orlandovald/progressive-delivery-demo/README.md

 ## Open Kiali

-Run the below command, this will block the shell.
+If you want to open the Kiali Web App run the below command (this will block the shell),

 ```shell
 $ kubectl port-forward svc/kiali 20001:20001 -n istio-system